wodxgod/CiberSec/README.md

 # Discord Hack Week bot
 This bot is mainly focused on cyber security.

-This bot works like a command shell.
-You simply type in a Linux shell command, and it'll retun an output.
+The bot works like a command shell.
+You simply type in a Linux shell command, and the bot will return the output from the executed command.

 # Installation
 Python 3 has to be installed on the Linux machine in order to make this bot work